AdamHawksworthBPP/My-Portfolio/README.md

 # Data Scientist

-### About me
+## About me
 #### Hello, I'm Adam!
 #### I have an aspiring Data Scientist currently studying undertaking a level 6 Data Science degree with BPP

-Throughout my young life I always enjoyed working with numbers and patterns
+Throughout my young life I always enjoyed working with numbers and patterns, eagerly awaiting maths class and avidly playing puzzle games at home.
+This interest in statistics and data has lead my career path heavily and Im still enjoying it till this day!

 ### Things I can do